Chapter 11 : He Tempts Me, He Tempts Me Not

-"If this were a threat, I wouldn't be worried right now."
+"If it were a threat, why would I be worried?"

 "About you.
 Surprised?"
 We maintain an inch gap between us, waiting for someone to close the distance, breathe a little harder, as our chests move in sync.
-"If I really wanted to ruin you, I would've kissed you in that room in front of all of them.
+"If I wanted to ruin you, I would've kissed you in that room in front of all of them.
 Sealed your fate."

 “I think you still want to," I say, narrowing my eyes.

 "It'd be nice if you cared but that's not my concern right now.
 Right now, you need to get your head out of your arse and see that you're fucked on your own and I’m offering protection."
 The taut lines on Albus' face suddenly subside.
 "I wanted to teach you a lesson, but unlike some people, I do care about wrecking someone's life.
 Giving you this chance is the least I can do.
-Destroy Q.G.A. before they destroy you."
+Destroy the Q.G.A. before they destroy you."

-"Word of advice on chivalry and intricate revenge schemes: choose one, not both," I scoff.
+"Word of advice on chivalry and intricate revenge schemes: choose one, not both."

 "This isn't a joke."